oldkingcone/SpyGlass/README.md

 # Future editions
 - Will include SSL fingerprints, and search by SSL key (fingerprints, etc).
 - Will include DNS information, and the ability to search by domain name.
+- (the above are already written, i just need to add them to the crawler rotation and as a call within the api itself.)

 # Addendum